June 3, 2019

-This post is the first in a two-part series concerning emerging uses and considerations involving APIs.
+This post is the second in a two-part series concerning emerging uses and considerations involving application programming interfaces, or “APIs.”

 Most retailers and other large and mid-size businesses, and even some small businesses, utilize public APIs:

 - Businesses who vet their employees against a government database may be doing so through an API.